Afterknight/newsletter-scraper-api/README.md

 - Only works with Substack and Beehiiv for now
 - Returns plain text only (no images/media)

-# 🛠 Status
+# 🛠 Tech Stack

+- FastAPI + BeautifulSoup + Requests
-- Live & stable on Vercel
+- Hosted on Vercel
-- JSON outputs are optimized for parsing or AI pipelines
-- Built with FastAPI, BeautifulSoup, and fallback scraping logic
+- Summarization via Hugging Face Inference API
+- Optional summarization using open-source models (like Gemma-3-27B-Instruct)

 # 📬 Contact
 Need more platforms supported?